 Type II muscle fibre loss.
 Fast-twitch fibres, which produce sprint and high-intensity power, atrophy faster than type I (slow-twitch) fibres with age.
 Without specific high-load stimulus, the rider's ability to produce sustained efforts above threshold and the ability to sprint both decline.

 Connective tissue stiffening.
 Tendons and ligaments become less elastic.
 The same training spike that bounced off at 35 produces an Achilles strain or a quad-tendon issue at 55.
-Heavy strength training, contrary to common amateur belief, increases connective tissue resilience by stimulating collagen turnover.
+Loaded resistance training, contrary to common amateur belief, increases connective tissue resilience by stimulating collagen turnover.

 Hormonal recovery shifts.
 Testosterone, growth hormone and IGF-1 all decline.
 The hormonal environment in which adaptation happens is less favourable, which means the stimulus required to maintain or build muscle is higher, not lower.
 Light strength work that was sufficient at 35 is no longer sufficient at 55.

-The combination is straightforward: the body's tolerance for low-stimulus work goes up (it adapts to nothing) and its requirement for high-stimulus work goes up (it requires more to adapt).
+Here's how the combination plays out: the body's tolerance for low-stimulus work goes up (it adapts to nothing) and its requirement for high-stimulus work goes up (it requires more to adapt).
 The fix is not more cycling.
 It is a real strength programme.

-Why bands and circuits are not strength training
+Why bands and bodyweight-only routines are not enough

-The threshold for strength training, as the research uses the term, is load high enough to cause neuromuscular and structural adaptation: typically 75-85 per cent of one-rep max, 4-6 reps, multiple sets, with intent.
+The threshold for strength training, as the research uses the term, is load high enough to cause neuromuscular and structural adaptation.
+In practical terms for our audience: working in the 6-10 rep range with a load that challenges the muscle, with 2-3 reps in reserve.
 Below that, you are training endurance properties of the muscle, not strength properties.
 The fast-twitch fibre recruitment that strength training is designed to preserve does not happen at light loads, regardless of how many reps you do.

-The amateur instinct is to think this is dangerous.
+The amateur instinct is to think loaded resistance training is dangerous.
 The actual data says the opposite.
-Across the masters strength training literature, well-coached heavy resistance work produces no greater injury rate than lighter work, and substantially better outcomes for muscle mass, bone density, balance and on-bike performance.
+Across the masters strength training literature, well-coached resistance work produces no greater injury rate than lighter work, and substantially better outcomes for muscle mass, bone density, balance and on-bike performance.
 The risk is poor technique with poor coaching, at any load.

-For cyclists over 50 who have never lifted heavy, the path is simple: learn the technique with light loads for two to three weeks, then ramp load progressively across the next four to eight weeks.
-By week eight to twelve, most riders are working at the loads the research describes, with technique that has been built deliberately rather than improvised under fatigue.
+For cyclists over 50 who have never lifted before, the path is simple: learn the technique with light loads for two to three weeks, then ramp load progressively across the next four to eight weeks.
+By week eight to twelve, most riders are working at meaningful loads, with technique that has been built deliberately rather than improvised under fatigue.

 The session template

-The sessions take 45-60 minutes.
 Warm-up is non-negotiable — five minutes of bike or rowing, then a movement-specific ramp into the working sets.
-Recovery between sets is 2-3 minutes for the heavy compound lifts, 60-90 seconds for accessories.
+Recovery between sets is 90 seconds to 2 minutes for the primary movements, 60-90 seconds for accessories.

 Programming around the bike